 Board of Trustees

-The Cotton Electric Cooperative Board of Directors consists of nine members, including one from each district of the eight-county service territory.
+Cotton Electric's Board of Trustees consists of nine members of the cooperative, including one from each district of the eight-county service territory.
 The current board includes: Ken Layn, Marlow, Vice President; Thomas J. Jones, Jr., Duncan; Steve Robinson, Cache; Brian DeMarcus, Meers; Tim McCary, Chattanooga; Charles Spencer, Elgin; Dewayne High, Walters; Shan Files, Velma, Secretary-Treasurer; and Ronnie Bohot, Hastings, President.

 A map of the board districts can be found here.